 If you are in a hurry to meet your minimum spend, avoid buying things you don’t need.
 Instead, you can purchase gift cards to stores you shop at often like a gift card for a grocery store.
 If you are going this route, try to purchase gift cards from a store that offers bonus points to maximize every dollar you spend.

-If you have an Ink Business Cash℠ credit card, purchase gift cards at an office supply store to earn 5% cash back.
-If you have an American Express® Gold Card, purchase your gift cards at a grocery store to earn 4 Membership Rewards points per dollar.
+If you have an Ink Business Cash® credit card, purchase gift cards at an office supply store to earn 5% cash back.
+If you have an Amex Gold Card, purchase your gift cards at a U.S. supermarket to earn 4 Membership Rewards points per dollar.

 22. Reimbursement from Friends and Family